 - Calculate landed costs by Cubic Volume (m3), or weight

 - Add markup or margin to each product to calculate sell pricing and profit figures

-Once businesses understand the landed cost of products to be be imported, they can decide to proceed with the new order.
+Once businesses understand the landed cost of the products to be be imported, they can decide to place a new order.
 Importers can place new orders with International suppliers by sending an official Purchase Order document.
 Read more on how Purchase Order and Proforma Invoices work here.

 Exporters and Importers use IncoDocs to create compliant Export Documentation